Love is in the air.

 Dizzy was a founding member of Union Local 274.
 The black musicians union was located at 912 S. Broad Street.

 An iconic television commercial is one of my earliest memories of “The First Lady of Song.”

 One of my most memorable experiences was attending Thelonious Monk’s funeral in 1982 at Saint Peter’s Church in New York City.
 Musicians paid loving tribute to Monk with version-after-version of “Round Midnight.”

 Jazz 100 brings together an all-star ensemble of musicians, including Lizz Wright (vocals), Avishai Cohen (trumpet), Wycliffe Gordon (trombone, vocals) and Chris Potter (saxophone, woodwinds).

 The tribute concert “showcases the individual artistry of each icon and the powerful unifying threads between them.”
 Tickets can be purchased at the Kimmel Center Box Office or online at kimmelcenter.org (save over $45 with promo code “Dizzy”).

-The Philadelphia Tribune described the Palais Royal as “the finest colored ballroom in America.”
+Opened in 1919. the Philadelphia Tribune described the Palais Royal as “the finest colored ball room in America.”